eug/anomaly-detection-algorithms/README.md

 # Anomaly Detection Algorithms

 This repository aims to provide easy access to any [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) implementation available.
-The implementations are listed and tagged according to their approaches in a convinient way.
+The implementations are listed and tagged according to their approaches in a convenient way.
 It allows researchers and practitioners to easily find the solutions that better suit their needs (i.e. benchmarking, analysis, learning or deployment).
-Also, there are related repositories that provide additional information for anomaly detection:
+Suggestions and improvements for this repository are welcome, just make sure to read the [contribution guidelines](CONTRIBUTING.md).
+In case you are interested in additional resources about anomaly detection you might find these alternative repositories useful:

 - [anomaly-detection-resources](https://github.com/yzhao062/anomaly-detection-resources) - Recent papers, journals/conferences, courses, datasets and libraries.
 - [awesome-anomaly-detection](https://github.com/hoya012/awesome-anomaly-detection) - Recent papers on time series and image anomaly detection.